modmail-dev/Modmail/README.md

 # Mod Mail for Discord
 This is an open source discord bot made by kyb3r and improved upon suggestions by the users!
+Join the discord [here](https://discord.gg/etJNHCQ).

 ## Hosting on Heroku
 ### What is Heroku?